What are Circuit Switching and Packet Switching? With examples.

 What is Packet Switching

 In packet switching, no dedicated circuit is reserved before any communication.
-Data from one node to another flow in terms of packets.
+Data from one node to another flows in terms of packets.
 The data is divided into small packets.
-Each packet has a full source and destination address in the packet header and user data.
-Intermediate nodes or routers, route packets based on the destination header parameter.
-In telecom, the VoIP call is an example of packet switching.
-In these two RTP (Real-Time Protocol) endpoints are set, no dedicated channels are set up for voice packets.
+Each packet has a full source and destination address in the packet header, and user data, intermediate nodes, or routers route packets based on the destination header parameter.

 After the Setup of endpoints, the same IP ( lines, router, etc.) network can be used for multiple calls.

 Example Of Voip Call setup with SIP or Session Initiation Protocol.
-The SIP uses UDP over IP, this is a signaling protocol in a VoIP network.
+The SIP uses UDP over IP.
+This is a signaling protocol in a VoIP network.
 If setup RTP endpoints for media flow from source to destination.
 RTP also uses UDP over IP.

-Difference between circuit switching and packet switching/circuit switching vs packet switching
+Difference between circuit switching and packet switching/circuit switching vs. packet switching

-• Packet Switching is more cost-effective as compared to circuit switching, due to the sharing of resources.
+- Packet Switching is more cost-effective as compared to circuit switching due to the sharing of resources.

-• In packet-based switching, each packet follows a different path.
+- In packet-based switching, each packet follows a different path.
 Routing decisions are made on each intermediate node or router.

 Virtual Circuit Switching: